Overview

 Bannockburn Battlefield visit

-Explore Bannockburn, a name that looms large in Scottish history.
-It was here that Robert the Bruce and his army of 6,000 (outnumbered three to one) defeated the forces of Edward II in 1314.
-We will walk along the Battlefield, which was the climactic scene of the 1995 Academy Award-winning film Braveheart.
+Explore Bannockburn Battlefield, a site that looms large in Scottish history.
+It was here in 1314 that Robert the Bruce and his army of 6,000, outnumbered three to one, defeated the forces of Edward II.
+Walk the battlefield, famously depicted as the climactic setting in "Braveheart."

 Stirling Castle visit